 A pipeline right-of-way is a strip of land over and around a pipeline where some of the property owner's legal rights have been granted to a pipeline company.
-Pipeline rights-of-way must be kept free from structures and other obstructions for your safety and to provide access for maintenance and in the event of an emergency.
+Pipeline right-of-ways must be kept free from structures and other obstructions for your safety and to provide access in the event of maintenance or an emergency.
 If a pipeline crosses your property, do not plant trees, high shrubs, or any vegetation that would impede access to the right-of-way.
-Likewise, do not dig, excavate, operate heavy equipment, build, store, or place anything on the right-of-way.
+Likewise, do not dig, excavate, operate heavy equipment, build, or place/store anything on the right-of-way.

 Pipeline markers are found within the pipeline right-of-way.